-The Destruction of Hillary Clinton is an answer to the question we’ve all been asking: How did an extraordinarily well-qualified, experienced, and admired candidate—whose victory would have been as historic as Barack Obama’s—come to be seen as a tool of the establishment, a chronic liar, and a talentless politician?
+The Destruction of Hillary Clinton is an answer to the question many have been asking: How did an extraordinarily well-qualified, experienced, and admired candidate—whose victory would have been as historic as Barack Obama’s—come to be seen as a tool of the establishment, a chronic liar, and a talentless politician?

-In this masterful narrative of the 2016 campaign year, Susan Bordo unpacks the right-wing assault on Clinton and her reputation, the way the left provoked the suspicion and indifference of a younger generation, and the unprecedented influence of the media.
+In this masterful narrative of the 2016 campaign year and the events that led up to it, Susan Bordo unpacks the Right’s assault on Clinton and her reputation, the way the Left provoked suspicion and indifference among young voters, the inescapable presence of James Comey, questions about Russian influence, and the media’s malpractice in covering the candidate.

-Urgent, insightful, and engrossing, The Destruction of Hillary Clinton is an essential guide to understanding the most controversial presidential election in American history.
+Updated with a new introduction and afterword for the paperback edition, The Destruction of Hillary Clinton is an essential guide to understanding the most controversial presidential election in American history.

 “For the many of us still shell-shocked by this unrecognizable America, Bordo’s book offers a clear analysis of how a candidate who received the overwhelming majority of the popular vote, did not win the presidency.” —The Forward